Shrimp and Grapefruit Fennel Salad

-While many people automatically envision extreme bitterness and mouth-puckering sourness when they think of grapefruit, that isn’t the case at all with Winter Sweetz.
-These Texas-grown grapefruit hit peak sweetness from November to March.
-Ripening during the winter leads to a sweeter fruit, with bright colors, juicy segments, and an intoxicating aroma.
-I’ve found that the best way to eat them is to segment them in order to remove the pith and peel.
+I’ve found that the best way to eat grapefruit (other than in grapefruit mules) is to segment them in order to remove the pith and peel.
 Once the grapefruit is segmented, you can eat as-is or incorporate into a recipe like this Roasted Shrimp with Grapefruit & Fennel Salad.

 - 1 pound 26-30 count peeled and deveined shrimp, patted dry